stevenrich-zz/stevenrich.github.io/README.md

 # stevenrich.github.io

-This is the site for my classes.
+This is the site for my classes and maybe, eventually, a personal site.

 - Northwestern - Fall 2015<br>
 - Georgetown - Spring 2016<br>